Beam emittance: Longitudinal emittance

 The geometrical definition of longitudinal emittance is more complex than that of transverse emittance.
 While the $x$ and $y$ coordinates represent deviation from a reference trajectory which remains static, the $z$ coordinate represents deviation from a reference particle, which is itself moving with a specified energy.
 This deviation can be expressed in terms of distance along the reference trajectory, time of flight along the reference trajectory (how "early" or "late" the particle is compared to the reference), or phase (for a specified reference frequency).

 In turn, the $z'$ coordinate is generally not expressed as an angle.
 Since $z'$ represents the change in z over time, it corresponds to the forward motion of the particle.
 This can be given in absolute terms, as a velocity, momentum, or energy, or in relative terms, as a fraction of the position, momentum, or energy of the reference particle.

-However, the fundamental concept of emittance is the same—the position of the particles are plotted along one axis of a phase space plot, the rate of change in that position over time is plotted on the other axis, and the emittance is a measure of the area occupied on that plot.
+However, the fundamental concept of emittance is the same—the positions of the particles in a beam are plotted along one axis of a phase space plot, the rate of change of those positions over time is plotted on the other axis, and the emittance is a measure of the area occupied on that plot.

 One possible definition of longitudinal emittance is given by:

 where the integral is taken along a path $S$ which tightly encloses the beam particles in $E/\phi$ phase space.
 Here $\omega_{rf}$ is the reference frequency and the longitudinal coordinate $\phi$ is the phase of the particles relative to a reference particle.
 Longitudinal equations such as this one often must be solved numerically, rather than analytically.